minecrafthaxor/website/README.md

 # My website
-Yes i forked it from chocopie lmfao
+Yes i forked it from chocopie lol